Skip to main content

 Intermediate

 Moving beyond the foundational understanding of the HPG axis, we can examine the specific cognitive domains that are most sensitive to the hormonal shifts induced by GnRH modulator therapy.
-The are not uniform; they manifest across a spectrum of mental processes, from memory consolidation to executive function.
+The cognitive effects are not uniform; they manifest across a spectrum of mental processes, from memory consolidation to executive function.

 By dissecting these specific impacts, we gain a clearer picture of how sex hormones sculpt our cognitive architecture.
 The experience of cognitive change during this therapy is a direct result of altering the brain’s access to estradiol and testosterone, two of its most important chemical allies.
 These hormones are deeply involved in the cellular mechanics of learning and memory, and their suppression initiates a cascade of neurobiological adjustments.